LoganBEary/410-Assignment_2/README.md

 Team Memebers: Hans Prieto, Logan Levitre, Joshua Fawcett
 ===============================================================
+Note for Graders: You might have to go to Assets/Reimport All after pulling, because some stuff might be missing after pulling the repository.

 Contributions:

 Logan Levitre: Player Characters Parts 1 and 2, and Dot Product gameplay element